 We asked participants to complete an optional demographic form and 348 were completed (Figure.4).
-Using this information to identify gaps in representation, Community Fund activities were selected to improve the balance of views, particularly in the black and minority ethnic (BAME) and special needs groups.
+Using this information to identify gaps in representation, Community Fund activities were selected to improve the balance of views, particularly in the BAME and special needs groups.
 In addition, focus sessions targeted groups such as the elderly and youth.